jeka-dev/jeka/README.md

 <strong>Jerkar</strong> is a complete **Java build system** ala _Ant_, _Maven_, _Gradle_ or _Buildr_ using **pure Java** to automate your tasks.
 No XML or scripts : only rock solid Java code.

-Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...) to define, structure, run, debug, reuse your automated tasks.
+Enjoy all the engineering power you are comfortable with (Java code, IDE, 3rd party libs,  Maven repository, ...) to define, structure, run, debug, reuse your automated tasks or builds.
 Exactly as you would do with regular code.

 # News